 Coleslaw Mix:

-- Brussels Sprouts: I have used brussels sprouts which I’ve trimmed and shaved, in place of the more regular cabbage.
-You can buy prepackaged shaved Brussels sprouts for a time-saver.
+- Brussels Sprouts: I used raw brussels sprouts which I’ve trimmed and shaved, in place of typical cabbage that you find in slaw.
+You can buy prepackaged shaved Brussels sprouts as a time-saver.

-- Cranberries: Some dried cranberries add a touch of sweetness but you could try adding raisins or apricots.
+- Cranberries: Some dried cranberries add a touch of sweetness but you could try adding dried raisins or dried chopped apricots.

 - Nuts: I’ve opted for sliced almonds which add great crunch and texture, but pecans and walnuts would work equally well too.